-I’ll be honest: it was a little more invasive than I’d like.
-I’m not sure I want the government or big corporations knowing everything about my personal life!
+I'll be honest: it was a little more invasive than I'd like.
+I'm not sure I want big corporations knowing everything about my personal life!

 Anyways, sure enough, once I completed the survey I was credited with the airmiles immediately so they definitely pay out.

-In truth: not very many.
-Let’s quickly break it down and do the math…
+In truth, not very many.
+Let's do the math…

-To earn 25,000 airmiles at the rate of 70 miles then I’d have to complete a whopping 357 surveys.
+To earn 25,000 air miles at the rate of 70 air miles per survey I'd have to complete a whopping 357 surveys.

 At 40 minutes a pop (45 minutes if you add on the pre-qualifier) I'd have to sit at my computer filling out tedious questionnaires and handing over all of my personal details for 240 hours.
 That's 10 whole days!